hrnr/robocup-usarsim/USARTools/IridiumUI/readme.txt

   (available by clicking the "Raw" button near the Send button)
 - The UI employs some features documented on the USARSim Wiki (http://usarsim.sourceforge.net/) that are not supported by the USAR UDK port.

+Notes:
+Some libraries used by this software were not developed at NIST.
+For details see the included license.txt file.